UQComputingSociety/constitution/constitution.md

 22.2 Proper books and accounts shall be kept and maintained either in written, printed or digital form in the English language showing correctly the financial affairs of the Society and the particulars usually shown in books of a like nature.
 22.3 All monies shall be deposited in total as soon as practicable after receipt thereof.
 22.4 All amounts shall be paid by cheque or bank transfer authorised by any two (2) of the President, Secretary, Treasurer, or other member of the Society authorised from time to time by the members of the Society at any General Meeting or the Clubs and Societies Administration Committee.
-22.5 Cheques shall be crossed ``not negotiable''.
+22.5 Cheques shall be crossed ‚Äúnot negotiable‚Äù.
 22.6 The Management Committee shall determine the amount of petty cash that shall be kept.
 22.7 All expenditure shall be approved or ratified by the Management Committee.
 22.8 As soon as practicable after the end of the financial year the Treasurer shall cause to be prepared a statement containing the particular of: